PART 2 - Covered and Excluded Employment

 selling or distributing newspapers or magazines on the street or from house to house.

 (for Benefit purposes only, unless under age 18);

 - Service covered under the Federal Railroad Unemployment Insurance Act;

-- Service as an insurance agent or real estate salesperson working solely on a commission basis;
+- Service as an insurance agent, insurance solicitor or real estate agent working solely on a commission basis;

 - Service as an unpaid corporate or association officer;